Tarun-yadav777/Image_Blending/README.md

 ---

 ### Table of Contents
-You're sections headers will be used to reference location of destination.
+You're sections headers will be used to reference location of destinations.

 - [Demo](#demo)
 - [Overview](#overview)